3D Gaussian Splatting: Survey, Technologies, Challenges, and Opportunities: Optimization of 3D Gaussian Splatting

-Compact3D~\cite{navaneet2023compact3d} applies VQ to compress different attributes into four corresponding codebooks and stores the index of each Gaussian in these codebooks to reduce the storage overhead.
+{Among them, Compact3D~\cite{navaneet2023compact3d} applies VQ to compress different attributes into four corresponding codebooks and stores the index of each Gaussian in these codebooks to reduce the storage overhead.
 After establishing the codebooks, the training gradients are copied and backpropagated to the original non-quantized Gaussian parameters via the codebooks, updating both the quantized and non-quantized parameters, and discarding the non-quantized parameters when the training is done.
-Additionally, Compact3D employs run-length coding to compress the sorted index values further, thereby enhancing storage efficiency.
-Similarly, the work by Niedermayr et al.\cite{niedermayr2023compressed} proposes a sensitivity-aware vector quantization technique to construct codebooks based on sensitivity-aware k-means\cite{sculley2010web} and utilizes the DEFLATE compression algorithm~\cite{deutsch1996deflate} to further compress the trained codebooks.
-After training, it proposes a quantization-aware fine-tuning strategy to recover information lost due to VQ.
+Despite achieving efficient 3DGS compression, these methods inevitably encounter quantization errors following discretization and remain sensitive to hyperparameter configurations.}